skrey/yellow-extensions/blog/README.md

 You can use shortcuts to show information about the blog:

-`[blogarchive LOCATION PAGESMAX]` for a list of months
 `[blogauthors LOCATION PAGESMAX]` for a list of authors
-`[blogrecent LOCATION PAGESMAX]` for recently published pages
-`[blogrelated LOCATION PAGESMAX]` for related pages to current page
 `[blogtags LOCATION PAGESMAX]` for a list of tags
+`[blogarchive LOCATION PAGESMAX]` for a list of months
+`[blogpages LOCATION PAGESMAX AUTHOR TAG]` for a list of pages, alphabetic order
+`[blogchanges LOCATION PAGESMAX AUTHOR TAG]` for a list of pages, published order
+`[blogrelated LOCATION PAGESMAX]` for a list of pages related to the current page
 `[--more--]` for a page break

-The following arguments are available:
+The following arguments are available, all but the first argument are optional:

 `LOCATION` = blog location
 `PAGESMAX` = number of pages, 0 for unlimited
+`AUTHOR` = show pages by a specific author
+`TAG` = show pages with a specific tag

 The following settings can be configured in file `system/config/config.ini`: